Stanley Lupino: Career

 Lupino began his career as an acrobat.
 He made his first stage appearance at the age of 6 as a monkey in King Klondyke.
 After prize fighting for a while, he toured with the Albert and Edmunds troupe of acrobats, the Brother Luck and other vaude units.
 In 1910 he appeared in Dick Whittington, and 4 years later was signed by his brother, Barry, for a role in Sleeping Beauty.
 He first became known as a music hall performer and played in pantomimes at the Theatre Royal Drury Lane.
 In 1917 he played Rono in Arlette by Austen Hurgon and George Arthurs at the Shaftesbury Theatre.
 In 1920 and 1921 he appeared in Wylie & Tate pantomimes at Sheffield and Cardiff with Daisy Burrell.
 He appeared with Elsie Janis in Hello, America and wrote the words for Hold My Hand.

 Lupino wrote and performed in several shows, including Phi-Phi (1922) and From Dover Street to Dixie (1923) at the London Pavilion.
 In 1926-'27 he appeared on Broadway in Naughty Riquette and The Nightingale, returning to England to play at the Gaiety Theatre in London, including Love Lies (1929), Hold My Hand (1932), and Sporting Love (1934), which ran for 302 performances.
 He also wrote and starred in So this is Love (1929) at Drury Lane and The Love Race.
 He also performed extensively for BBC Radio.
 Later, he turned to screenwriting and films, although he also continued on stage in works like The Fleet's Lit Up (1939) and Lady Behave (1941) which co-starred Sally Gray.

 Lupino wrote a short novel Crazy Days which was published by Herbert Jenkins Ltd in 1932 and his autobiography From the Stocks to the Stars: An Unconventional Autobiography which was published in 1934.

-In 1945, his 'How to Become a Comedian' was published.

 He is buried in Lambeth Cemetery, London.

 On 16 February 2016 a commemorative blue plaque was erected to Stanley Lupino and his daughter Ida Lupino by the theatre charity The Music Hall Guild of Great Britain and America at the house where Ida was born in Herne Hill.